Circle actions on six dimensional oriented manifolds with isolated fixed points: Introduction

 \begin{theorem} Let the circle group $S^1$ act on a 6-dimensional compact connected oriented manifold $M$ with a discrete fixed point set.
-Then we can successively take equivariant connected sums at fixed points of $M$ and at fixed points of circle actions on $S^6$, $\mathbb{CP}^3$, and 6-dimensional analogue $Z_1$ and $Z_2$ of the Hirzebruch surfaces (and these with opposite orientations) to construct another 6-dimensional compact connected oriented manifold, which is equipped with a fixed point free circle action.
+Then, by successively taking equivariant connected sums at fixed points of $M$ and at fixed points of circle actions on $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations), one can construct another 6-dimensional compact connected oriented manifold equipped with a fixed-point-free circle action.
+This process terminates after finitely many steps.
 The circle actions on $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ all have non-empty finite fixed point sets. \end{theorem}

-A new type of manifolds $Z_1$ and $Z_2$, which did not appear in classifications of circle actions and torus actions on lower dimensional manifolds, plays an important role.
-For the manifolds $Z_n$ and the actions on $S^6$, $\mathbb{CP}^3$, and $Z_n$ that we use, see Section \ref{s3}; the actions are all standard.

-In the language of cobordism theory, we can rephrase Theorem \ref{t11} that in the equivariant oriented cobordism group $\Omega^{S^1}_6$ of 6-dimensional compact oriented $S^1$-manifolds, the manifolds $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ are generators for the cobordism classes of all 6-dimensional compact oriented $S^1$-manifolds with finite fixed point sets.

-\begin{theorem} In the group $\Omega^{S^1}_6$ of equivariant cobordism classes of 6-dimensional compact oriented $S^1$-manifolds, the cobordism classes of $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ are generators of the cobordism classes of all 6-dimensional compact oriented $S^1$-manifolds with discrete fixed point sets.
-In other words, any 6-dimensional compact oriented $S^1$-manifold is equivariantly cobordant to a disjoint union of circle actions on $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations) with finite fixed point sets. \end{theorem}